December 1, 2015

 July 30, 2015

-Carol Everett has been a vigorous Pro-Life activist for three decades.
-She was an abortion clinic owner responsible for more than 35,000 deaths of babies.
-She finally quit the industry, was converted to Christ, and become one of the premier Pro-Life activist in the United States.
+Carol has been a vigorous Pro-Life activist now for over three decades and has become one of the premier Pro-Life activist both in the United States and elsewhere.

 To buy Carol’s book: Blood Money: Getting Rich Off a Woman’s Right to Choose